galaxyproject/training-material/topics/metabolomics/tutorials/msi-analyte-distribution/tutorial.md

 ![best images](../../images/msi_distribution_auto_images.png "Distribution images for the analytes with the most localized distribution")

 In this tutorial we only evaluated 102 features, while the authors of this study evaluated more than 2000 images visually.
-This process is time-consuming and biased by the judgment of the scientist, but nonetheless this method seems to be quite common.
+This process is time-consuming and biased by the judgment of the scientist, but seems to still be used sometimes.
 Several attempts have been made to circumvent this process and obtain m/z features with localized distribution automatically, for example by [Alexandrov and Bartels](https://doi.org/10.1093/bioinformatics/btt388) and [Ingelese et al.](https://doi.org/10.1093/bioinformatics/bty622).

 After m/z features with a localized distribution have been found, it is interesting to identify them.
 [Gamboa-Becerra et al.](https://doi.org/10.1007/s00216-015-8744-9) performed additional gas and liquid chromatography mass spectrometry (GC-MS and LC-MS) which enabled the identification of several features with high certainty.
 Unfortunately the highly localized features at 62.2 and 84.2 m/z could not be identified, but the defined localization implies their biological importance.
 Several capsaicinoids could be identified, amongst them capsaicin (306.6 m/z).